 Zombie Chef Costume

-In the fall of 2012 we attended the Toronto Zombie Walk dressed as zombie chefs.
+This is a costume used in the Toronto Zombie Walk.
+We dressed as zombie chefs.
 I made up a batch of hats and everyone scrounged up white aprons.
 Copious amounts of blood and zombie make up completed the zombie chef look.
 Various zombie appetizers and finger foods were also made.

 Last year for Halloween I went as a Zombie Garden Gnome, It was a great success.
 Nick went as a zombie cowboy.

 We headed into the zombie kitchen to whip up some finger foods.

 The plate attracted as much attention as the costume and it looked suitably lurid.
 All dollar store goods.
 I had improved the eyeballs by covering them with white glue and toilet paper to give them texture.
 I then repainted the pupils and bloody backs.
 The fingers and spiders were just glued on using hot glue.
 The brains got a coat of acrylic paint slightly rubbed off.
 The greenery is a plastic Christmas wreath I hot glued onto a old plastic plate I had around.
 It was a great success.

 Make up for Zombie Chef Costume